fluentlabs-xyz/tech-book/src/rwasm/technology.md

 )
 ```

-These injections fully matches WASM standards and this is how we can support official WASM memory constraint checks for memory section.
+These injections fully match WASM standards, and this is how we can support official WASM memory constraint checks for
+a memory section.

-For data section it's a bit more complicated because we have to support 3 different data section types:
+For data section, it's a bit more complicated because we have to support three different data section types:

 - `active` - has a pre-defined compile-time offset
 - `passive` - can be initialized dynamically in runtime

-To solve this problem we merge all sections together and if memory active then we inits it inside entrypoint with re-mapped offsets otherwise just remember offset in a special mapping (we need this to adjust passive segments when user call `memory.init` manually).
+To solve this problem, we merge all sections.
+If memory active then we inits it inside entrypoint with
+re-mapped offsets otherwise remember offset in a special mapping (we need this to adjust passive segments when user
+call `memory.init` manually).

 Here is an example of entrypoint injection for active data segment:

 ```wat
 (module
   (func $__entrypoint